odoo/owl/doc/component.md

 willUnmount is a hook that is called each time just before a component is unmounted from the DOM.
 This is a good place to remove some listeners, for example.

 This is the opposite method of _mounted_.

-### destroyed

-destroyed is a hook called exactly once, when a component is destroyed.
-When a component is destroyed, its children will be destroyed first.
+The _willUnmount_ method will be called in reverse order: first the children, then the parents.